stonerlab/Stoner-PythonCode/_sources/readme.rst.txt

 Getting this Code
 ==================

-The *Stoner* package requires numpy >=1.8, scipy >=0.14, matplotlib >=1.5, h5py, numba  lmfit, filemagic, and blist.
-Experimental code also makes use of the Enthought Tools Suite packages.
+The *Stoner* package requires numpy >=1.8, scipy >=0.14, matplotlib >=1.5, h5py, lmfit, and has a number of optional dependencies on blist, filemagic, npTDMS and numba

 Ananconda Python (and probably other scientific Python distributions) include nearly all of the dependencies, aprt from lmfit.
 However, this can by installed with the usual tools such as *easy_install* or *pip*.